Camber-Cyber-Division/shortest-path-server/README.md

   descriptor in the format specified under the Input section and write the shortest path and distance out over the client file descriptor in the format specified under the Output section
+ * The input format is guaranteed, and therefore, undefined behaviour for invalid input is acceptable

 Input Format